-- Support efforts that define, standardize, and incentivize workforce value non-degree credentials to align with in-demand jobs. - Partner with the NC Community College System to identify policy reforms that can increase enrollment and strengthen training and reskilling programs. - Continue to advocate for the state to refine its programs and policies aligned with the successful Science of Reading teaching method to increase third-grade reading proficiency. - Support enrollment of 75 percent of pre-K eligible children in North Carolina. - Advocate for the state to identify and resolve learning deficiencies caused by COVID-19. - Support efforts to connect high school students with postsecondary and career opportunities and increase educational support services for COVID-19. - Continue to advocate for high-quality academic pathways that reach all high school students through apprenticeships and similar career-training programs.
+- Support efforts that define, standardize, and incentivize workforce value non-degree credentials to align with indemand jobs. - Partner with the NC Community College System to identify policy reforms that can increase enrollment and strengthen training and reskilling programs. - Continue to advocate for the state to refine its programs and policies aligned with the science of reading and to increase third-grade reading proficiency. - Support a pre-K funding structure that adequately supports high-quality early childhood education. - Advocate to identify learning deficiencies and to resolve them with evidence-based approaches. - Support efforts to connect high-school students with postsecondary and career opportunities. - Continue to advocate for high-quality academic pathways that reach all North Carolina high school students through college readiness programs or career opportunities.